isabelc/Increase-Upload-Max-Filesize/readme.txt

 == Changelog ==

+= 1.2 =
+* New - Use php.ini by default rather than php5.ini.
+* Fix - Fixed poor alignment of status boxes on the Tools --> Upload Max Filesize page.
+* Fix - Update existing rules, if they exist, rather than adding a new line.
+If a rule does not exist, then add the new line.

 = 1.1 =
 * New - Changed the textdomain to match the plugin slug for compatibility with WordPress core language packs.